Infineon/makers-devops/.github/pull_request_template.md

 #### Description of Change

 Thank you for your contribution.
-Please provide a description of the pull request and comlpete the steps listed in the checklist below.
+Please provide a description of the pull request and complete the steps listed in the checklist below.
 In doubt, please refer to the contributors guide: [CONTRIBUTING.md](https://github.com/bargfred/cicdTemplate/blob/main/README.md#contributing).
 Please also be aware of the [Code of Conduct](CODE_OF_CONDUCT.md).

 Description: